This sea shall be uprooted

 Raji is again in the news: a Raji Fashola this time, on another destruction assignment and he has chosen a name close to his namesake’s: Makoko!

-* With many thanks to Adolphus Opara for his photographs of Makoko.
+- With many thanks to Adolphus Opara for his photographs of Makoko.
 We touched on his ‘Shrinking Shorelines’ series in January and his ‘Emissaries of Iconic Religion’ when it was shown at the Tate last year.
-Just last week he was profiled by the Guardian.
+He was also profiled by the Guardian.